ember-learn/guides-source/guides/v3.2.0/tutorial/service.md

     this.set('myLocation', 'New York');
     await render(hbs`{{location-map location=myLocation}}`);
     assert.equal(this.element.querySelector('.map-container').childNodes.length, 1, 'container should have one child');
-    assert.equal(this.get('mapsService.calledWithLocation'), 'New York', 'should call service with New York');
+    assert.equal(this.mapsService.calledWithLocation, 'New York', 'should call service with New York');
   });

   test('it renders', async function(assert) {